-The enlightener and teacher of the world, the pillar, and strength of the Church are known through his life, which is the life of St. John Chrysostom.
-This preacher of repentance, John Chrysostom was born in Antioch, Syria, to unbelieving parents.
-Who held the Hellenistic faith, but were glorious and rich.
-His father was a king servant named Secundus, and his mother, Anza.
+The enlightener and teacher of the world, the pillar, and strength of the Church, are known through his life, which is the life of St. John Chrysostom.
+This preacher of repentance, John Chrysostom, was born in Antioch, Syria, to unbelieving parents.
+Who held the Hellenistic faith but were glorious and prosperous.
+His father was a king servant, Secundus, and his mother, Anza.

 When he came of age, he was given by his parents the teaching of Hellenistic wisdom.
-To Albania the sophist, and andagratia the philosopher.
+To Albania, the sophist and the philosopher.
 And being still young, he began to understand better than the elders, the holy spirit understanding him.
-For he, knowing the ae true God, the creator of all, rejected the Hellenistic faith.
-And, running to the holiest meletius, who was then pastor of the church of Antioch.
+Knowing the ae true God, the creator of all, he rejected the Hellenistic faith.
+And he was running to the holiest meletius, who was then pastor of the church of Antioch.
 Received from him holy baptism.

 At what age did John Chrysostom go to Athens?

 After receiving holy baptism, the viceroy Secundus, having lived not long, went to the lord for a better life.
 And Santuzza, the mother of st. John became a widow at a very young age.
 Less than twenty years after her birth.

 Saint John, having reached the age of eighteen, went to Athens.
 And in a short time, he overcame those older than himself with wisdom.
 And many philosophers were there.
 For he, having received all the Hellenic teachings.
 It made him a chosen philosopher and orator of preachy words.

 In Athens, he had against him a philosopher by the name of the antivirus.
 A person, who, pitying his greatness, did not love him.
 But railed against him, speaking evil of him.
 This philosopher, st. John overcame before all with wisdom.
 And God-breathed words then brought him to faith in Christ, and in this way.
 Together with him, many others.